top of page

 Upcoming Art Showcase

-IN OTHER SKETCHIE NEWS...I dropped off my painted skateboard at Last Name Brewing in Upland CA for the 2-month group exhibition Skoolz Out which will feature over 20 artists and their skate deck art.
+IN OTHER SKETCHIE NEWS...I dropped off my painted skateboard at Last Name Brewing in Upland CA for the 2-month group exhibition Skoolz Out which will feature over 20 artists and their skateboard deck art.
 Decks are for sale and proceeds will help purchase school supplies for underprivileged youth.
 Opening reception will be held on Friday, July 15th.
 Locals!
 Come join the fun.
-Even if you can't make the reception, my skate deck art will be hanging around Last Name for 2 months.
+Even if you can't make the reception, my deck art will be hanging around Last Name for two months.
 Come and behold it.
 Or better yet, purchase it.
 It's for a good cause.

 bottom of page